go-gitea/docs/content/doc/installation/from-package.en-us.md

 ## Anything missing?

 Are we missing anything on this page?
-Then feel free to reach out to us on our [Gitter channel](https://gitter.im/go-gitea/gitea/), there you will get answers to any question pretty fast.
+Then feel free to reach out to us on our [Discord server](https://discord.gg/NsatcWJ), there you will get answers to any question pretty fast.